table of contents

 Can family therapy start before the person enters treatment?

-What Families Should Realistically Expect
+What Sessions Look Like and What Families Should Expect

 Do family members need their own individual therapy?